EVICTIONS PROTECTIONS DURING COVID:

 WHAT IF MY LANDLORD LOCKS ME OUT ILLEGALLY?

-If you are a NYC tenant, you can file at an emergency court room to be let back into your home.
-The courts and the city are referring all post-eviction and illegal lock out cases to the Right to Counsel legal services organizations, regardless of where you live or your income.
+If you are a NYC tenant, you can file an emergency case in court and a judge can order the landlord to let you back into your home.
+Call Housing Court Answers at 212-962-4795 for a referral to a free legal service provider.

 If you are a tenant outside of NYC, please call your local legal services organization and active tenants union/tenant organization as soon as possible after the lockout.